nclskfm/nclskfm/README.md

 ## Hi there 👋

-### Joke of the day (Mon Jan 13 2025)
+### Joke of the day (Tue Jan 14 2025)
 <!-- joke -->
->binary digits are called bits i love ternary digits
+>On the set of Walker Texas Ranger Chuck Norris brought a dying lamb back to life by nuzzling it with his beard.
+As the onlookers gathered, the lamb sprang to life.
+Chuck Norris then roundhouse kicked it, killing it instantly.
+This was just to prove that the good Chuck givet
 <!-- /joke -->

-*Last update: Mon, 13 Jan 2025 00:54:52 GMT*
+*Last update: Tue, 14 Jan 2025 00:49:13 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)